-The effect of this moratorium is to enable the administrator sufficient breathing space to formulate proposals for rescuing the company, or in the event that this does not prove possible, an orderly realisation of the company's assets.
+The effect of this moratorium is to provide the administrator with sufficient breathing space to formulate proposals for rescuing the company, or in the event that this does not prove possible, an orderly realisation of the company's assets.

-Qualifying charge holder has choice of administrator
+Qualifying floating charge holder has choice of administrator

 A qualifying floating charge holder has the power to choose the identity of an administrator, whether by making the appointment himself (if the floating charge is enforceable) or by intervening in an application to court.
-An administrator appointed by a qualifying charge holder owes a duty to act in the best interests of the general body of creditors, not simply his appointor.
-A qualifying floating charge holder may also be able to block the appointment of an administrator in certain circumstances by appointing an administrative receiver (see above).
+An administrator appointed by a qualifying floating charge holder owes a duty to act in the best interests of the general body of creditors, not simply his appointor.
+A qualifying floating charge holder may also be able to block the appointment of an administrator in certain circumstances by appointing an administrative receiver (see below).